Gluten-free diets are increasingly popular. People with celiac disease must follow a gluten-free diet.

 Celiac disease is an autoimmune disease that causes damage to the intestines when gluten is consumed.
 Others may find they feel better on this diet because of gluten intolerance.

-Gluten is a protein found mainly in wheat, barley, and rye.
-Other grain sources include whole wheat, wheat berries, graham, bulgur, farro, farina, durum, and Spelt.
+Other gluten-containing grains include whole wheat, wheat berries, graham, bulgur, farro, malt, farina, durum, and Spelt.

 Grains that don’t include gluten are arrowroot, cassava, corn, buckwheat, beans, chia seeds, flax seeds, quinoa, potato, rice, soy, sorghum, millet, and nut flours.

 It is important to be sure that other sources of fiber are included in the diet.
 Also, looking for enriched whole grain and gluten-free products can offer more B vitamins and iron.

 You will want to be sure to read the nutrition facts labels of your food and understand that some gluten-free products actually provide more calories, fat, and sugar compared to their regular counterparts.